 Scott was more specific, the Australian sharing my doubts over safety.
 “My initial reaction was surprise that things aren’t going to be tighter,” Scott said.
 “It seems like an asymptomatic person could operate within a tournament.
 If they’re not showing symptoms and I somehow pick it up, I’m disqualified.
 Then I’m self-isolating (in that city) for two weeks.
 I think it would be better to start quite tight and loosen those protocols to normal if appropriate.”

 Indeed.
 So for now – and just like Adam – I’ll be staying at home.

-The 37-page document, which was sent to players on 12 May, previews a comprehensive testing and screening plan that will await players.
 The plan was crafted alongside leading medical experts from Harvard Medical School, with input from the U.S. Federal Coronavirus Task Force and fellow professional sports leagues, as well as other specialists and laboratory experts.

 “We’re excited about how the PGA Tour can play a role here in the world’s return, if you will, to enjoying things we love and doing so in a responsible manner,” says Tyler Dennis, PGA Tour Senior Vice President & Chief of Operations.
 “We have spent a lot of time being very thoughtful, diligent and trying to be transparent with all of our constituent groups and thinking through what we’re calling our return-to-golf plan.”